lunarc/lunarc_docs/docs/batch_system.md

 # write this script to stdout-file - useful for scripting errors
 cat $0

+# load the modules required for you program - customise for your program
+module load foss/2016a

 # run the program
 # customise for your program name and add arguments if required
 ./processor